Adventures in Existential Quantification

 gameRenderables = -- ...

-At this point we don’t care about how Game
+At this point we don’t care about how Games are constructed; we just care that

-objects.
+they can provide lists of Renderable objects.
 So we also have a totally generic

-way to render a Game
+way to render a Game:

 > instance Render Game where render = renderAll . gameRenderables